sylk80/Connect_Four/docs/NOTES.md

 ### Unit tests 2

-:dart: Player should be selected
+:dart: Player should be selected :heavy_check_mark:

 :dart: Player should pick a column

-:dart: Rack should register the token

 :dart: Token should be in a valid column

 :dart: Token should occupy the lowest available space within the column

 :dart: Token should be displayed in the column

+:dart: Rack should register the token

 :dart: Game should register the move